Down the Large Rabbit Hole: Back Where We Started

 \section{Back Where We Started}

 Presently, it seems we have ended up back where we started.
 Fittingly, this recurrence phenomenon is a key notion in dynamical systems.
-Momentarily, before getting to the Stone-C\v{e}ch compactification, we'll have a diagram to aid in visualizing how the different types of results based on the above approaches relate to each other.
+Momentarily, before getting to the Stone-\v{C}ech compactification, we'll have a diagram to aid in visualizing how the different types of results based on the above approaches relate to each other.

-In the following diagram, we give implications between the types of recurrence we have considered thus far, followed by their definitions.
+In Figure 1, we give implications between the types of recurrence we have considered thus far, followed by their definitions.

 All of the following definitions are given with respect to arithmetic progressions over the integers; as such, some of the definitions are specific cases of more general definitions.
 Some of the implications above fail in more general settings.